exslym/vidext_test_task/README.md

 - **Shape Modification** – Instantly transform selected shapes using the **Modify Shape** button.
 - **AI Shape Recognition** – Select a shape and let AI determine its type with the **Recognize Shape (AI)** button.
 - **Theme Switching** – Switch between light and dark modes, or let the app adapt to your system's theme automatically.
-- **Auto Save** – Your work is automatically saved and restored when you reload the page.
+- **Save Project** – Save your projects and see them in the gallery page.
 - **User-Friendly Design** – Clean UI with responsive layout and easy navigation.
 - **Responsive & Adaptive UI** – The editor is fully optimized for desktops, tablets, and mobile devices.